Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZfTLZTQMWU0.md

 ### Transcript

-> do you plan on doing a new map, no there's no plan for that no no plan i haven't even finished that current one so
+> do you plan on doing a new map, no there's no plan for that no no plan I haven't even finished that current one so